State-wide Work for Building Health Center and DV Program Partnerships

 HIV/AIDS

-According to Centers for Disease Control and Prevention (CDC)’s, the connection between Intimate Partner Violence and HIV in Women and other research, people living with HIV experience IPV at higher rates compared to the general population.
-HIV care practitioners and health center staff are working to address the ways that IPV leads to poor health […]
+According to Centers for Disease Control and Prevention (CDC)’s, the connection between Intimate Partner Violence and HIV in Women and other people living with HIV experience IPV at higher rates compared to the general population.
+HIV care practitioners and health center staff are working to address the ways that IPV leads to poor health outcomes […]

 Adolescent Health